 Cornerstone University does not discriminate on the basis of sex in its educational programs and sexual harassment and sexual violence are types of sex discrimination.
 Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include dating violence, domestic violence, and stalking.
 As a result, Cornerstone University issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct, educational programs, and procedures that address sexual assault, domestic violence, dating violence, and stalking, whether the incident occurs on or off campus and when it is reported to a university official.
 In this context, Cornerstone University prohibits the offenses of domestic violence, dating violence, sexual assault and stalking as defined by the Violence Against Women Reauthorization Act (VaWA) and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the university community.
-For a complete copy of Cornerstone University's policy on sexual harassment and violence response, visit: https://www.cornerstone.edu/wp-content/uploads/2023/08/Sexual-Harassment-and-Violence-Response-Policy-23-24.pdf
+For a complete copy of Cornerstone University's policy on sexual harassment and violence response, HERE.